WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land/2-land.md

  <img title="Banner Image" alt="An image of farmland at dusk that says Stewardship, Place, Resources." src="https://s3.amazonaws.com/americanarchive.org/exhibits/land_banner.png">

 >**The point is that use does not indicate in any real way his idea of the land.
 Use is neither his work nor his idea.
 As an Indian I think: you say that I use the land, and I reply, yes, it is true; but it is not the first truth.
 The first truth is that I love the land; I see that it is beautiful; I delight in it; I am alive in it.**
+>
 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - N. Scott Momaday, Kiowa novelist[<sup>9</sup>](/exhibits/stories-of-the-land/notes#9)

 What is our relationship with the land we inhabit?
 How do we use it?
 Cultivate it?
 Conserve it?
 How do issues of displacement, dispossession, and dispute impact the way we see our place in the land?
 This connection is at once a question of philosophy, economy, spirituality, and ideology, and different groups have put forward competing land ethics while trying to answer these questions.
 This Anchor explores how those involved in agriculture express their ties to the land through ideas of [Stewardship](#Stewardship), [Place](#Place), and [Resources](#Resources).

 In the history of the United States as a nation, the debate about land ownership has often been framed around the issue of land use.
 The landmark [Homestead Act of 1862](https://guides.loc.gov/homestead-act) encouraged westward settlement, promising settlers land if they agreed to live on and “improve” the land through farming.
 This ideal of cultivation is often talked about as a social good, but what are the consequences of this mindset?
 What alternative visions of stewardship might we imagine?
 The [**Stewardship**](#Stewardship) section highlights different perspectives on how to take care of and relate to the land from a number of voices and regions.

 The diverse regional landscape of the U.S. is especially striking from an agricultural perspective: from swampy alligator farming in the South to the carefully lined rows of fruit trees in the Northeast.
 The [**Place**](#Place) section explores not only the regional differences in farming but, more crucially, how farm people from diverse communities express connections to place and land.
 Placemaking is at its heart an act of imagination, connecting one’s environment to abstract ideas like home and homeland.
-“Geography,” writes scholars Kent C. Ryden, “is clearly much more than buildings and dirt—it supports a complex structure of personal and cultural significance.”[<sup>10</sup>](/exhibits/stories-of-the-land/notes#10)  Here, too, you’ll find conversations about how the urban/rural divide becomes less clear as communities find new ways to ensure access to food and other resources.
+“Geography,” writes scholar Kent C. Ryden, “is clearly much more than buildings and dirt—it supports a complex structure of personal and cultural significance.”[<sup>10</sup>](/exhibits/stories-of-the-land/notes#10)  Here, too, you’ll find conversations about how the urban/rural divide becomes less clear as communities find new ways to ensure access to food and other resources.

 The issues of stewardship and placemaking go hand-in-hand with the need for [**Resources**](#Resources).
 The acquisition and maintenance of land under industrial agriculture has relied on access to capital—often through government programs such as the [Agricultural Adjustment Act (1938)]( https://www.loc.gov/ghe/cascade/index.html?appid=1821e70c01de48ae899a7ff708d6ad8b) or through private loans by banks and other lending agencies.
 But as we can see from twentieth and twenty-first century public programming, land loss is, at its center, a question of resource access.
 What do we consider to be a resource?
 What barriers do individuals and groups face when applying for agricultural aid?
 How do we provide for future generations of farmers?